Jwuthri/Maupassant/README.md

 ```
 ###### Text Question Answer
 ```
-* From a given context, find the best answer for a question
+* For a given context, find the best answer for a question
 ```